LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 In previous examples, aggregations were performed on all documents in the ecommerce_data index.
 What happens if you want to run an aggregation on a subset of the documents?

-For example, our ecommerce_data index contains e-commerce data from multiple countries.
-What if you want to focus on the average of unit price of items sold in Germany?
+For example, our index contains e-commerce data from multiple countries.
+What if you want to focus on the average unit price of items sold in Germany?

 To limit the scope of the aggregation, a query clause can be added to the request.
 The query clause defines the subset of documents that aggregations should be performed on.